 Cake Chats: Advice from a Bakery Manager

-We reached out to AnaCapri Skrocki, the manager of the Patisserie, a premier bakery in the Great Lakes Bay Region, for some insight into the world of wedding cakes!
-AnaCapri specifically works as the customer service manager and wedding coordinator.
+We reached out to AnaCapri Skrocki, (now former) manager of Saginaw’s Patisserie, a premier bakery in the Great Lakes Bay Region, for some insight into the world of wedding cakes!
+At the time of this interview, AnaCapri was the customer service manager and wedding coordinator at Patisserie.
 She shared some valuable information not only about cakes, but about the whole wedding process as a recent bride at HORIZONS herself.
-Warning: you may need to treat yourself to a slice of cake if reading this makes you crave cake as much as I craved it writing this!
+Warning: You may need to treat yourself to a slice of cake after reading!

 When it comes to the wedding planning process, couples want to know how far out they need to book their vendors.
-Who better to ask than the vendors themselves?
-AnaCapri fills us in on the cake timeline:
+AnaCapri filled us in on her recommended cake timeline:

-AnaCapri discusses how the cake and any other desserts you decide to serve are a big part of the wedding day so it is worthwhile to invest in the selection process!
-Guests tend to remember the cake as it is one of the traditional symbols of a wedding.
-The cake display is one of the first things guests see and it is one of the last things in their memories as it is served toward the end of the event.
+AnaCapri discussed how the cake and any other desserts you decide to serve are a big part of the wedding day, so it is worthwhile to invest in the selection process.
+Guests tend to remember the cake, as it is one of the traditional symbols of a wedding.
+The cake display is one of the first things guests see and it is one of their last memories since it is typically served toward the end of the event.

 We definitely agree with AnaCapri’s bonus tip—it’d be a shame not to taste your own cake!

 Aside from cake advice, AnaCapri shared her other wedding wisdom with us.
 The foremost thing she advises other brides do is make a schedule and a budget.
 She suggests using a wedding guide or planner to help with this process.